trufflesuite/webinar-episode-01/steps.md

       at Context.it (test/simple_storage.js:14:57)
 ```

-> This type of error will be a common occurence and it's good to start building
+> :exclamation: This type of error will be a common occurence and it's good to
-> your intuition about them
+> start building our intuition about them.
+>
+> In the test file we ask truffle for SimpleStorage's deployed instance and
+> then try to invoke a method on that instance.
+We have yet to define an API
+> for SimpleStorage

 ## implement getStoredData